Arizona Monsoon Season: What It Is and How to Safely Prepare

-Early on there had even been doubt that the Southwest U.S. had a Monsoon Season.
-Scientific analysis confirmed it in 1990 and 1993.
+Early on there had even been doubting that the Southwest U.S. had a Monsoon Season.
+The scientific analysis confirmed it in 1990 and 1993.
 The South West Arizona Monsoon Project found there truly was this seasonal wind shift bringing in water vapor.
 And subsequent rain storms.
 The terms they used varied:4

 A U.S./Mexico 2004 cooperative study was called: North American Monsoon Experiment.
 To scientifically describe the monsoon, and try predicting its patterns.
 The results:4

 - Confirmed the seasonal pattern as a true monsoon

 - It also influenced weather patterns throughout North America

 - A more proper name for this monsoon season should be: North American Monsoon